SeanNaren/deepspeech.pytorch/README.md

 python train.py --visdom
 ```

+### Noise Augmentation/Injection

+There is support for two different types of noise; noise augmentation and noise injection.

+#### Noise Augmentation

+Applies small changes to the tempo and gain when loading audio to increase robustness.
+To use, use the `--augment` flag when training.

+#### Noise Injection

+Dynamically adds noise into the training data to increase robustness.
+To use, first fill a directory up with all the noise files you want to sample from.
+The dataloader will randomly pick samples from this directory.

+To enable noise injection, use the `--noise_dir /path/to/noise/dir/` to specify where your noise files are.
+There are a few noise parameters to tweak, such as
+`--noise_prob` to determine the probability that noise is added, and the `--noise_min`, `--noise_max` parameters to determine the minimum and maximum noise to add in training.

 ### Checkpoints

 Training supports saving checkpoints of the model to continue training from should an error occur or early termination.
 To enable epoch